glacier-modding/glaciermodding.org/docs/modding/suitmodding/addingblobs.md

 ---
 sidebar_position: 3
 description: Modifying an image in the menu

 ---
+# Adding custom images to the menu

-To continue on the adding/patching of parts article from before, you'll likely also want to;
+To continue on the previous adding/patching of parts article from before, you'll likely also want to;
 - modify the image in the menu to reflect the changes you've made
 - change the suit's name in the menu
 - and even add in your own custom description for your suit.

-I'll also be mentioning a potential issue that arises when
+I'll also be mentioning a potential issue that arises when you you're trying to
-- adding parts to your suit that don't come from a suit chunk (chunk0) which will have to be addressed in the manifest.
+- add parts to your suit that don't come from a reward suit chunk (chunk0) that will have to be solved in the manifest.

-:::note
+:::info
 If you haven't yet read the documentation on the manifest and other things in SMF (the little book icon on the left that shows up when you enable developer mode), I suggest you read those or atleast skim through them and come back for more clarification.
 I also advise to go back and forth between reading those, the tutorial pages on this site and modding yourself over time, so things start making more sense while you practice modding for the game.
 Below is another great resource site for understanding the engine of hitman WOA.
 It's very abstract at the moment without any practical examples, but it explains how systems functions in the engine.
 Not necessary for now but definitely worthy of bookmarking.